Being a champion turkey caller is not a prerequisite for being a good turkey hunter.

 You don’t need to be a great caller, or even a good caller, to kill toms consistently.
 In fact, most people in my neck of the woods take turkeys the way they hunt deer.
 Woodsmanship and staying put in a blind or other stationary position yields dividends that increase exponentially with use.
 Understand the terrain and turkeys well enough, and you might not have to sit long at all to take your tom.

 Scouting makes a difference.
 If you’re not leaning on your calling, you’ll need to focus more heavily on patterning birds from afar.
-The best advice I can give is to observe birds as often as possible, but specifically during mornings and evenings, both coming from and going to the roost.
+The best advice I can give is to observe birds as often as possible, but specifically during mornings and evenings, both coming from and going to their turkey roost.
 Knowing where the birds sleep gives you a logical fighting chance of figuring a natural pattern of movement.

 Typically, a tom will spend his day with a set routine: fly-down shortly followed by some hook-up and strutting time with the ladies in an opening of some sort.
 Birds will often follow groups of feeding hens to favorite mid-morning crop-fields or other food sources.
 From there, as the midday sun picks up, birds will often retreat to the woods to loaf on oak flats with mast to scratch and fresh green shoots to snag.
 Of course there are strong variances to this program from time to time, but once you’ve got some roost locations pinpointed, it’s your job to fill in the gaps.